 In addition, U.S. Holders may generally avoid the PFIC regime by making the "mark-to-market" election with respect to our common shares as long as we are a PFIC and our common shares are considered to be readily tradable on an established securities market within the United States.
-"Mark-to-market," in this context, means including in ordinary income each taxable year the excess, if any, of the fair market value of our common shares over your tax adjusted basis in such common shares as of the end of each year.
+"Mark-to-market," in this context, means including in ordinary income each taxable year the excess, if any, of the fair market value of our common shares over your adjusted tax basis in such common shares as of the end of each year.
 This "mark-to-market" election generally enables a U.S. Holder to avoid the deferred tax amount or interest charge that would otherwise be imposed on them if we were to be classified as a PFIC.
 However, if we are a PFIC, a mark-to-market election would not be available with respect to stock of a Subsidiary PFIC.
+You should consult your tax advisors as to the availability and desirability of a mark-to-market election, as well as the impact of such election on interests in any Subsidiary PFIC.

-If we are treated as a PFIC at any time that you hold our shares but cease to be classified as a PFIC in a later year, we will continue to be classified as a PFIC with respect to you unless you make a deemed sale election in a timely manner to be taxed as if you sold your shares on the last day of our last year during which we were treated as a PFIC.
+If we are treated as a PFIC at any time that you hold our shares but cease to be classified as a PFIC in a later year, we will continue to be classified as a PFIC with respect to you unless you make a deemed sale election in a timely manner to be taxed as if you sold your shares at their fair market value.
 In this case, you would pay tax on the gain on the deemed sale treated as ordinary income and an interest charge, and no loss will be allowed to you.
 A timely deemed sale election can also be made with respect to any of our Subsidiary PFIC, in which case you will be taxed on the amount of gain treated as ordinary income and pay an interest charge as if the stock of such subsidiary had been actually sold or disposed of by us while we were a PFIC and you held our shares.
 If we subsequently become a PFIC, you will again be subject to the general PFIC rules discussed herein.

-If we are treated as a PFIC, each U.S. Holder will be required to make an annual return on IRS Form 8621 (unless a de minimis exception applies) or its successor, reporting, among other things, distributions received and gain realized with respect to each PFIC in which such holder holds a direct or indirect interest, and may be required to provide other information as specified by the IRS.
+If we are treated as a PFIC, each U.S. Holder will be required to make an annual return on IRS Form 8621 (unless an exception applies) or its successor, reporting, among other things, distributions received and gain realized with respect to each PFIC in which such holder holds a direct or indirect interest, and may be required to provide other information as specified by the IRS.